expertsleepersltd/embf-flash/README.md

 # EMBF Flash Tool

-A unified command-line tool for flashing EMBF firmware.
+A unified command-line tool for flashing EMBF ('Forever') firmware.
 Replaces the need for Python/SPSDK installation.

 ## Features